kensayo/Bakers-Directory/README.md

 ![Screenshot](./screenshots/main.png)

-##### This page is meant to allow the user to search for cats or shelters using keywords.
+##### This page is meant to allow the user to search for Cake Shops using keywords.
 If he or she doesn't know how to navigate the site, there's a button just below the search bar that'll scroll down, taking the user to a part of the website that explains everything.

 ### Search Result Page
 ![Screenshot](./screenshots/search.png)

 #### This page shows the results of a search made by keywords in the main page, or by categories in this same page.
-You can search by name of shelter, or by characteristic of the cat you're looking for.
+You can search by name, city, state, prices range and type.

 ### Detail Page
 ![Screenshot](./screenshots/results.png)